The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: The generalized overlap reduction function for the advanced LIGO-LIGO cross-correlation

-with $d=2997.9Km.$ For the position and orientation of the two LIGO sites ref. \cite{key-36} has been used.
+with $d=2997.9Km.$ The position and orientation of the two LIGO sites are well known \cite{key-1}.

+Eq. (\ref{eq: ORF 2}) is the overlap reduction function for an isotropic stochastic background \cite{key-19}.
+It is a dimensionless function of frequency $f$ which depends entirely on the relative positions and orientations of a pair of detectors \cite{key-20} and which is angle averaged over all directions \cite{key-19}.
+Further details on the overlap reduction function can be find in \cite{key-20}.

+The computation of the frequency-dependent overlap reduction function (\ref{eq: ORF 2}) has to be considered together with the one in \cite{key-9}.
+In such a work we studied the cross correlation between the Virgo interferometer and the MiniGRAIL resonant sphere for the detection of relic scalar gravitational waves (SGWs).
+It was shown that the overlap reduction function for the cross correlation between Virgo and the monopole mode of MiniGRAIL is very small, but a maximum was also found in the correlation at about $2710Hz$, in the range of the MiniGRAIL sensitivity.

-In figure 3 the absolute value of the overlap reduction function (\ref{eq: ORF 2}) is drawn in the frequency-range of Earth based interferometers that is the interval
+In figure 2, the absolute value of the overlap reduction function (\ref{eq: ORF 2}) is drawn in the frequency-range of Earth based interferometers that is the interval (\ref{eq: intervallo 1}).
+We emphasize that old overlap reduction functions, constructed with the approximated angular pattern (\ref{eq: risposta totale approssimata}), guarantee only the coverage of the shorter interval (\ref{eq: intervallo vecchio}).
+The new overlap reduction function of equation (\ref{eq: ORF 2}) guarantees also the coverage of the high frequency portion $100Hz\leq f\leq1KHz.$ This is very important for the potential detection of relic SGW at high frequencies.

-In the figure the value of the overlap reduction function of the two LIGO interferometers for SGWs appears low, thus, in principle, we need a long integration time to improve the SNR.
-A lower bound for the integration time of a potential detection will be computed in next Section.
+In figure 2 the value of the overlap reduction function of the two LIGO interferometers for SGWs appears low, thus, in principle, we need a long integration time in order to improve the SNR.
+A lower bound for the integration time of a potential detection will be released in next Section.
 This lower bound for the integration time corresponds to an upper bound for the specific SNR of the cross-correlation between the two advanced LIGO.